awsdocs/amazon-dynamodb-developer-guide/doc_source/DynamoDBMapper.OptimisticLocking.md

 *Optimistic locking* is a strategy to ensure that the client\-side item that you are updating \(or deleting\) is the same as the item in DynamoDB\.
 If you use this strategy, then your database writes are protected from being overwritten by the writes of others — and vice\-versa\.

+**Note**

+DynamoDB global tables use a “last writer wins” reconciliation between concurrent updates\.
+If you use Global Tables, last writer policy wins\.
+So in this case, the locking strategy does not work as expected\.
+DynamoDBMapper transactional operations do not support optimistic locking\.

 With optimistic locking, each item has an attribute that acts as a version number\.
 If you retrieve an item from a table, the application records the version number of that item\.
 You can update the item, but only if the version number on the server side has not changed\.
 If there is a version mismatch, it means that someone else has modified the item before you did; the update attempt fails, because you have a stale version of the item\.
 If this happens, you simply try again by retrieving the item and then attempting to update it\.
 Optimistic locking prevents you from accidentally overwriting changes that were made by others; it also prevents others from accidentally overwriting your changes\.

 To support optimistic locking, the AWS SDK for Java provides the `@DynamoDBVersionAttribute` annotation\.
 In the mapping class for your table, you designate one property to store the version number, and mark it using this annotation\.
 When you save an object, the corresponding item in the DynamoDB table will have an attribute that stores the version number\.
 The `DynamoDBMapper` assigns a version number when you first save the object, and it automatically increments the version number each time you update the item\.
 Your update or delete requests will succeed only if the client\-side object version matches the corresponding version number of the item in the DynamoDB table\.